admaxwell/Machine_Learning_Trading_Bot/README.md

 # Machine Learning Trading Bot

-This project produces a Jupyter Notebook that uses machine learning to create a trading bot that will execute trades on predefined conditions.
+This project produces a Jupyter Notebook that uses machine learning to create a trading bot that will execute trades based on predefined conditions.

 ---